SDrumm00/Obsidian/Obsidian Vault/Hardware/Workstation/Workstation Software Configs/Brother ADS-1000W Scanner.md

 	- Command (for rpm) : `rpm  -qa  |  grep  -e  (scanner-drivername)`

 **NOTE**
-I had to use [[Distrobox]] to install this rpm file.
-Also installed simple-scan directly in the [[distrobox]] and exported it as a desktop shortcut.
+I had to use [[Linux/Fedora Silverblue/Distrobox]] to install this rpm file.
+Also installed simple-scan directly in the [[Linux/Fedora Silverblue/Distrobox]] and exported it as a desktop shortcut.
 Also had all the dependencies installed with it from the simple-scan website which is a part of Gnome but not installed by default? weirdness...

 I don't think the above NOTE is valid any more.
 Any issues I had have been resolved.
 Keeping the comment for future reference.